 Has mainstream media been derelict in its mission as it struggles to remain profitable?
 How can we filter abuse without curtailing free speech?
 And if that is at all possible, who would moderate the moderators?

-Submissions to the International Editorial Cartoon Competition are open.
+Submissions to the International Editorial Cartoon Competition are closed.